ASE A8 Engine Performance Practice Test

 40.

-Answer D is wrong.
-A bad exhaust valve causes the needle on the vacuum gauge to fluctuate.
+Answer C is wrong.
+A sticking exhaust valve would cause the vacuum gauge needle to fluctuate.